ucsc/site-chancellor/cpevc-search/index.md

 ---

 ## About the position
-[See the position description](/assets/pdfs/cpevc-position-description.pdf) and [job announcement flyer](/assets/pdfs/cpevc-search-2019.pdf) for more information.
+See the [position description](/assets/pdfs/cpevc-position-description.pdf), [leadership profile](/assets/pdfs/cpevc-leadership-profile.pdf), and [job announcement flyer](/assets/pdfs/cpevc-search-2019.pdf) for more information.

 ## To apply